Nurse Entry to Practice (NETP) / New Entry to Specialist Programmes (NESP)

 Download our hostel brochure here (PDF 440 KB)

-We welcome your enquiries and have a dedicated NETP/NESP coordinator who has oversight of the new graduate nurse clinical placements and is able to assist with your queries.
-You are welcome to visit and experience first hand the friendly nursing team.
+We welcome your enquiries and have a dedicated NETP/NESP coordinator who has oversight of the new graduate nurse clinical placements and can assist with your queries.
+You are welcome to visit and experience first-hand the friendly nursing team.

 For further details on the NESP programme please visit the Te Pou website: www.tepou.co.nz/initiatives/new-entry-to-specialist-practice-mental-health-and-addiction-nursing/47

-The following areas are likely to recruit NETP/NESP graduates for January 2021 (estimate numbers):
+The following areas are likely to recruit NETP/NESP graduates for January 2023: